opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

-# OpenVPN Access
+# OpenVPN Access Server

-## Setup OpenVPN Access Server Using Terraform
+## Setup OpenVPN Access Server on AWS Using Terraform
+This project demonstrates how to use Terraform to provision a VPN Server using OpenVPN Access server on AWS.